seiszhang/ucerf3-etas-results/2019_08_31-ComCatM7p1_ci38457511_28DaysAfter_MainshockLog10_k_2p3_ShakeMapSurfaces_Log10_k_3p03_p1p15_c0p002/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/11/15 07:33:54 UTC, 104.2 days after the simulation start time.
+Last updated at 2019/11/23 01:33:33 UTC, 16 weeks after the simulation start time.

-Total matching ComCat events found: 230
+Total matching ComCat events found: 241

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*